 Full information is available on the Graduate School of Arts and Sciences website.
-Applications to the Graduate School of Arts and Sciences use an electronic application, to which you will be able to upload a resumé and personal statement, as well as notify your recommenders to submit their reference letters online.
+Applicants to the Graduate School of Arts and Sciences use an electronic application, to which you will be able to upload a resumé and personal statement, as well as notify your recommenders to submit their reference letters online.

 To apply for the Global Studies M.A. program, you need to submit: